Darlington railway station: History

-The lines to Penrith (closed in 1962), Barnard Castle (1964) and Richmond (1969) have now gone, and the bays at the northern end of the station are now used for car parking.
+The lines to Penrith (closed in 1962), Barnard Castle (1964) and Richmond (1969) have now gone; the bays at the northern end of the station are now used for car parking.
 The main line, which was electrified in 1991, remains busy, as does the Tees Valley route.
-It is still possible to travel to Catterick Garrison and Richmond by means of the Arriva North East-operated X26 and X27 buses, which have through National Rail ticketing arrangements.
+It is still possible to travel to Scotch Corner and Richmond by means of the Arriva North East-operated X26 and X27 buses.
 The same company also operated the Sky Express bus service to Durham Tees Valley Airport from the station, but that was withdrawn in January 2009 due to declining demand.

-HS2 trains were originally planned to stop at Darlington as part of the eastern leg, but phase 2b was cancelled as part of the Integrated Rail Plan, and the entirety of the second phase of HS2 was cancelled in 2023.
+HS2 trains were originally planned to stop at Darlington as part of the eastern leg, but Phase 2b was cancelled as part of the Integrated Rail Plan; the whole second phase of HS2 was cancelled in 2023.

 On 28 September 2025, a replica of Locomotion No. 1 visited the station as part of Railway 200.